kappa/Device-Pertelian/README.md

 Copyright 2008 Alex Kapranoff, all rights reserved.

-This program is released under the following license: GPL3
+This program is released under the following license: GPL version 3

 In the included pertd.tgz archive there is code by:
 Frans Meulenbroeks, Ron Lauzon, Pred S. Bundalo, Chmouel Boudjnah,